Group Lessons for beginning string students playing violin, viola, cello, or string bass in Grades 4 – 7.

 Register early – Space is limited!

 The String Project is part of a national consortium that provides group instruction for young string players.
-The classes are taught by University of Redlands Music Majors under the supervision of Master Teacher Becky Long and String Project Director Kyle Champion.
+The classes are taught by University of Redlands music majors under the supervision of Master Teacher Becky Long and String Project Director Kyle Champion.
 Each year the string project will add more advanced classes so that students can participate through their high school graduation.

+The Spring 2016 term begins January 12, 2016.
+Tuition is $70 per term plus a $10 book fee for all students.
+Students must be members in good standing of their school music programs.
 The University of Redlands School of Music String Project is funded through a grant from the National String Project Consortium (NSPC) which was made possible through a grant from the Clarence E. Heller Charitable Foundation.

-For more information call the Community School of Music and the Arts at (909) 748-8844.
+For more information call the Community School of Music and the Arts at 909-748-8844.

-Download the String Project registration form.
+Download the 2015-2016 String Project Pre-Registration Form